 - French: Due to Ghana’s proximity to French-speaking countries, French is frequently encountered, particularly in business and diplomacy.

-- Chinese: Growing economic ties with China have led to an increase in Chinese speakers in Accra.
+- Chinese: Growing economic ties with China have led to an increase in Chinese speakers.

 - Other European Languages: Spanish, German, and Italian may also be heard, albeit less frequently, due to tourism, business and international relations..